 Gas Natural has been consistently taking all the value out of Enagas.
 First, GN negotiated to move the title of all gas contracts from Enagas to GN.
 Second, GN is currently negotiating to move the ownership of Enagas’ fiber optic network to GN.
 Third, GN is currently negotiating to move the ownership of Enagas’ Euro Maghreb participation to GN.

-Gas Natural has been also delaying the sale process of Enagas.
-By consistently making new claims for Enagas not gas transport assets, Gas Natural is delaying this process on purposes with the `pseudo-consent` of the administration.
+Gas Natural has been also consistently delaying the sale process of Enagas , with the government turning a blind eye to this.

-Therefore, though it may be argued that any legal action on Enagas may reduced its sale value, it may also play very well into Gas Natural/Repsol strategy.
+Therefore, though it may be argued that any legal action against Enagas may reduce Enagas’ sale value, it may also play very well into Gas Natural/Repsol strategy.

 Gas Natural Level – High Degree of Influence:

-Gas Natural has been the arm used by Repsol to block the capacity as Gas Natural has reserved all the available capacity.
+Gas Natural has been the arm used by Repsol to block capacity as Gas Natural has reserved all the available capacity.

-It can be expected that any `compromised` solution will include Gas Natural assigning some of the capacity they have already reserved to us.
+It could be expected that any `compromised` solution could include Gas Natural assigning some of the capacity they have already reserved to us.

 Repsol Level – Mid Degree of Influence:

-Repsol does not want to be involved on the potential legal actions that can be taken against Enagas.
+Repsol does not want to be drawn into potential legal action that could be taken against Enagas.
 As an example of its strategy, Repsol has decided that all Repsol` sponsored projects will be managed and owned by Gas Natural.

 Repsol is already in a litigation process in the European Commission.
-A Repsol Executive Vice President has already mentioned to an inner circle that Repsol will like to prevent at all cost a new process at Brussels.
+A Repsol Executive Vice President has already mentioned to an inner circle that Repsol would wish at all costs to prevent new proceeedings at Brussels.

-Thus, Repsol has a major influence in any capacity related decision to be taken by Enagas.
-Provided we find Repsol soft spot we may be able to achieve our targeted `compromised` solution.
+Thus, Repsol could have a major influence in any capacity related decision to be taken by Enagas and use its influence to permit us to achieve our targeted `compromised` solution.

 CONCLUSION

-Notwithstanding, the different levels of influence that can be achieved with the different companies of the group, a strategy targeting all of them is recommended.
+The feasible targets for threat of or actual anti-trust action are clearly Enagas , as system operator , and Gas Natural because of clear evidence of collusion with Enagas in allocation of capacity/abuse of dominant position.
 An initial proposal could be the following:

-Enagas: First, to pursue a formal access complaint at the Ministry of Economy level.
+Enagas: First, pursue a formal appeal from the CNE decision at the Ministry of Economy level which is clearly desirable and of low risk for Enron.

+Prepare an a specific access complaint case to be presented at the Anti-Trustto the Spanish domestic competition authorities and/or European Commission and use it the threat of such a complaint to put pressure on Enagas to provide us with third party access.
+Whilst the time involved in actively pursuing any such complaint to resolution (and the fact that it cannot subsequently be withdrawn) makes it unattractive , the threat alone may be a useful bargaining tool.

+Prepare a `non-Enron` related general complaint against `Enagas , unrelated to the Arcos Project , ` action and present it to the Anti-Trust and/or European Commission to the Spanish domestic competition authorities and/or European Commission.
+This may be better than a project-specific complaint but the timing point made above is equally applicable .
+Also , a complaint of this nature could alternatively be made in respect of Gas Natural(see below) .

+Threaten to initiate a civil action against Enagas at in the Spanish courts , based on breach of their statutory obligations.
+This would be a difficult , costly and potentially lengthy case to run but , again , may be a useful bargaining tool if threatened.

-Gas Natural: To prepare a `non-Enron` related complaint against Gas Natural (e.g. Gas Natural-Enagas Power Projects in Spain) and to use it to put pressure on Gas Natural to provide us some of the capacity they have already reserved.
+Gas Natural: Prepare a complaint against Gas Natural (e.g. Gas Natural-Endesa Power Projects in Spain) which is unrelated to the Arcos Project and use the threat of such complaint to put pressure on Gas Natural to provide us some of the capacity they have already reserved.

-Repsol: To prepare a `non-Enron` related complaint against Repsol (to be defined) and to use it to put pressure on Repsol to provide us some of the capacity they have already reserved.